 As you sail back to Ushuaia, an albatross or two may join the escort of seabirds that cross your bow.
 There’s time to share photos with the onboard National Geographic photographer, catch up on the book you haven’t had a minute to read, and write emails home, saying “don’t want this to end.”

-Disembark in Ushuaia with time to explore before your charter flight to Buenos Aires.
-Continue on an overnight flight to the U.S.
+After breakfast, disembark in Ushuaia with some time to explore before proceeding to the airport for your charter flight to Buenos Aires.

-International air transportation; round-trip charter flights between between Buenos Aires/Ushuaia (approx. $790 per person); passport and visa expenses; immigration fees; travel insurance; gratuities are left to the discretion of the passenger; items of a personal nature such as alcoholic beverages, email and laundry; fuel surcharge may apply.
+Airfare; passport and visa expenses; immigration fees; travel insurance; items of a personal nature such email and laundry; optional extensions; fuel surcharge may apply.